bredamatt/cardano-notes/revealjs/Governance/governance.md

 ### 7. Liveness

 *"A blockchain governance system satisfies liveness if it is capable of incorporating an input of urgency from the stakeholders and then being capable of acting on it in the sense that if an issue is deemed to be urgent according to some function, then the decision making procedure is capable of terminating within a reasonable amount of time, as a function of the urgency of the matter."*

+More broadly stated, liveness implies two things:
+- the governance system continues to operate indefinitely,
+- in case of an emergency, there are procedures in place that can bring it back to life

 <!--
 Potential Attack Vector or Denial of Service: